 Rain was in tears now and began howling in laughter, ruining the serious atmosphere.
 The Toad and his men rushed down the stairs, and out the restaurant, his loud gasps following them.
 “I’m sorry,” he said between gasps, “But that was hilarious.
 A caricature of a man, a complete joke.
 His eyes popped out when he saw the token, like a frog.
 I think he was going to piss himself.”
-Taduk and her husband were no good as well, indirectly encouraging his attitude by laughing with him.
+Her husband and Taduk were no good as well, indirectly encouraging the boy’s attitude by laughing with him.

 Akanai sighed into her teacup.
-A man can be killed, but not humiliated.
-The boy needed to learn to keep his mouth shut, or at least speak quieter.
-The entire restaurant heard his comment, as did the Toad.
-If he was unconnected, there would be no problem, but this was close to his home, his base of power.
-It would be strange for someone to act so arrogant without any backing.
-With those words, he would likely return now, his honor demanded it.
-Troublesome, but nothing she couldn’t handle, if he had significant backing, he would have returned anyways.
-Perhaps she could arrange another duel for the boy.
+A man can be killed but not humiliated.
+The boy needed to learn to keep his mouth shut or at least speak quieter.
+The entire restaurant had heard his comment, as did the Toad.
+If he lacked connections then there would be no problem, but it would be strange for someone to act so arrogant without any backing.
+With those words, he would likely return as his honor demanded it.
+Troublesome, but nothing she couldn’t handle.
+He would likely have returned anyways, judging by his puffed up demeanour, so perhaps she could arrange another duel for the boy.
 He had done well the last time, but the time for coddling was over.
 It was time for him to face the fires of danger and be forged within.
 She glanced at Huushal and Adujan, thinking it over.
 Huushal was arrogant as well, but the spar between Ghurda and the boy deflated much of his ego.
 Adujan was different, a consummate professional in attitude at 18 years old.
 Stone faced and ill-humored, at least she would not have to worry about that one starting a feud.
 Good materials, each of them, she looked forward to seeing just how well they withstood the coming rain of hammer blows.

 It took less than 20 minutes for them to return, marching up the restaurant stairs once again.
 The Toad had brought his backer, a soldier, followed by members of his unit.
 Dangerous, to brawl with soldiers, it would require a Justicar to adjudicate.
 With a glance at the armed presence, the other diners happily vacated the restaurant, scurrying away as quickly as they could, leaving the entire place empty but for the two groups.
 Akanai remained in her seat, as did the rest of her group.
 No more laughing from the boy, although he was drunk enough that his smile still remained.